chenyan2002/motoko-splay/README.md

 ## API Documentation

-API documentation for this library can be found at (CHANGE ME) https://kritzcreek.github.io/motoko-library-template
+API documentation for this library can be found at https://chenyan2002.github.io/motoko-splay/lib.html

 ## License